Fat City (film): Plot

-Billy Tully, a boxer past his prime, goes to a gym in Stockton, California, to get back into shape and spars with Ernie Munger, an 18-year-old he meets there.
+Billy Tully, a 29 year-old ex-boxer already past his prime, goes to a gym in Stockton, California, to get back into shape.
+There he meets and spars with Ernie Munger, an 18-year-old working a speed bag.
 Seeing potential in the youngster, Tully suggests that Munger look up his former manager and trainer Ruben Luna.
 Tully later tells combative barfly Oma Lee Greer and her easygoing boyfriend Earl how impressed he is with the kid.
 Newly inspired, Tully decides to get back into boxing himself.

 Tully's life has been a mess since his wife left him.
-He drinks too much, cannot hold a job, and picks fruit and vegetables with migrant workers to make ends meet.
-He still blames Ruben for mishandling his last fight.
-Tully tries moving in with Oma after Earl is sent to prison for a few months, but their relationship is rocky.
-Munger loses his first fight, his nose broken, and he is knocked out in his next bout as well.
-He gets pressured into marriage by his girlfriend Faye Murdock because a baby's on the way, so he picks fruit in the fields for a few dollars.
+He drinks too much, cannot hold a job, and picks produce with migrant workers to make ends meet.
+He still blames Ruben for mishandling his last fight, a loss due to multiple cuts.
+Tully moves in with the alcoholic Oma after Earl is sent to jail, but their relationship is rocky.
+Munger is knocked out his first fight, suffering a broken nose, and KO'd again in his next.
+He gets pressured into marriage by his girlfriend after getting her pregnant, and turns to picking fruit to supplement his ring pay.

-For his first bout back, Tully is matched against a tough Mexican boxer named Arcadio Lucero, who is of an advanced age and in considerable pain.
-They knock each other down before Tully is declared the winner.
-His celebration is brief when Tully discovers that he will be paid only $100, which causes him to end his business relationship with Ruben.
-He then returns to Oma's apartment and finds Earl there.
-Earl, still paying the rent, assures him that the alcoholic Oma wants nothing more to do with Tully.
+In order to create a suitable draw, Tully is matched against a tough but older Mexican boxer, Arcadio Lucero, for his first bout back.
+Lucero is passing blood before the fight, and in considerable pain throughout it.
+Discovering Lucero is weak in the middle, Tully works him heavily there.
+They knock each other down before Tully is declared the winner by TKO.
+His celebration is brief when Tully discovers that less training expenses, advances, and Ruben's cut as trainer, he will receive only $100 from a purse not even $275.
+Shocked, and feeling betrayed, he breaks with his friend.
+Returning to Oma's apartment, he finds Earl there, who assures him that the volatile Oma wants nothing more to do with him.

-Munger is returning home from a fight one night when he sees Tully drunk in the street.
-Munger tries to ignore him, but when Tully asks to have a drink, he reluctantly agrees to coffee.
-The two men sit and drink, and Tully looks around at all the people immediately around him, all of whom now seem at an impassable distance.
-Munger says he needs to leave, but Tully asks him to stay to talk a while.
-Munger agrees, and the two men sit drinking their coffee together in silence.
+Heading home from a fight one night, Munger sees a wasted Tully in the street and tries to ignore him.
+Tully asks him to have a drink; he declines, but reluctantly agrees to coffee.
+As the pair sit in a diner, Tully looks around at the crowd of down-and-outers there, all of whom seem at an impassable distance.
+Munger says he needs to leave, but Tully asks him to stay and talk a while.
+Munger agrees, and the two drink their coffee together in silence.

 Production

 John Huston was attracted to the project due to his own youthful experiences with boxing.
-He had attended Abraham Lincoln High School because of its boxing program and despite the fact that it was in a rougher part of Los Angeles.
+He had attended Abraham Lincoln High School in Los Angeles because of its boxing program, and despite it being in a rougher part of the city.
 At the age of 15, he was a top-ranking amateur lightweight in California.
 He ended his brief professional career after suffering a broken nose.